The Best Time to Plant Bulbs

 Plant Twice a Year

 Bulbs are planted twice a year.
 In the fall, you plant bulbs that will bloom in the spring such as crocuses, daffodils and tulips.
 The reason that they are planted in the fall is that they need to be chilled before they break dormancy and begin growing and blooming.
-They are left in the ground after their foliage dies.
+They are left in the ground after their foliage dies and the bulbs go dormant.
 Most will continue to come up every spring and even multiply.

 Summer blooming bulbs such as gladioli and dahlias are treated like annuals.
 The bulbs are planted after your last frost date and dug up in the fall after the foliage dies.
 These bulbs will die if left in the ground over the winter.
 They need to be stored in a cool, dry, dark place over the winter and then replanted in the spring.